 Build a Support System

 Building a support system can help aspiring paramedics manage stress and anxiety.
 This can include family, friends, colleagues, mentors, and mental health professionals.
-Having a support system can provide emotional support, advice, and encouragement during challenging times.
+Having a support system provides emotional support, advice, and encouragement during challenging times.
 It is essential to maintain open communication with one's support system and seek help when needed.
+A portable first‑aid kit can also serve as a tangible reminder that help is always within reach.

 Reading more: